Can new construction help keep home prices from rising?

 Reasons for optimism

 The good news for buyers and agents waiting for new construction to add some energy to the real estate market is that builders are racing to catch up.
-Single-family housing starts gained for the sixth consecutive month in October according to the Census Bureau, at its fastest pace since April of 2007.
+Single-family housing starts have recovered from the initial drop-off at the start of the pandemic to remain as high as they’ve been since 2007.

 Typically, new construction lags behind increased demand simply based on how long it takes to build homes.
-But despite these challenges, help is on the way.
+But demand has been high for a while now, and everyone seems to understand the importance of increasing the housing inventory.
+And despite the challenges caused by the pandemic, help seems to be on the way.